LogicMonitor seeks to disrupt AI landscape with $800M strategic investment at $2.4B valuation to revolutionize data centers.

 Implementing continuous integration and delivery (CI/CD)

-CI/CD is a growing development approach that uses automation to ensure updates and adjustments to apps happen as quickly as possible with minimal downtime.
+CI/CD is a growing development approach that uses automation to ensure app updates and adjustments happen as quickly as possible with minimal downtime.
 Containerized development environments already support continuous integration—the rapid testing and deployment of small code changes—by allowing tests to occur in isolation prior to deployment.
-OpenShift makes CI/CD pipelines even more efficient by reducing the risk of human error thanks to its simplified interface and helping developers maintain consistent processes.
+Thanks to its simplified interface, OpenShift makes CI/CD pipelines even more efficient by reducing the risk of human error and helping developers maintain consistent processes.

 Research shows that even though the benefits of CI/CD are clear, not all organizations are confident of their ability to make this shift.
 OpenShift could help businesses maximize their digital transformation efforts by empowering developers to embrace the CI/CD culture and get apps to users faster.